shilaan/personal-website/content/post/2021-05-12-building-your-website-using-r-blogdown/index.markdown

 Go ahead and open `index.Rmarkdown`.
 When you knit this[^4], your website will preview in the Viewer pane.
 Remember that you can click on the  {{< icon name="external-link-alt" pack="fas" >}} "Show in new window" icon  next to the 🧹 to preview your site in a browser window.

 {{% callout warning %}}
-Make sure you edit the `index.Rmarkdown` file, not the `edit.markdown` file.
+Make sure you edit the `index.Rmarkdown` file, not the `index.markdown` file.
 The markdown file is automatically created and updated when you knit your Rmarkdown.
 {{% /callout %}}

 [^4]: Use either the Knit button, `command + shift + k` on Mac, or `control + shift + k` on Windows/Linux.

 ## Acknowledgements